mrFavoslav/KeyDrop-Giveaway-Bot/README.md

 KeyDrop-BOT is a bot designed to interact with the **KeyDrop** platform, automate and perform tasks related to giveaways.
 It can automatically join giveaways based on the set interval.
 This project includes a **client-side JavaScript** script and a **server-side C# app** application, which work together to perform the desired tasks.

+# 🛑 Warning

+The "server-side" app is deprecated.
+Use it at your own risk; I will not fix bugs or resolve any issues related to the app.
+If you're unsure, please use the [standalone mode](#standalone-mode).

 # ⚠️ DISCLAIMER

 Please read the release info for this version, this version and every other beta versinon is in beta so some funcionality may be buggy.